 Step 3.
 Your Windows operating system information and all system related files and partitions will be automatically selected so you don't need to do any manual selection at this step.
 Next, you'll need to choose a location to save the system image backup by clicking the illustrated area.

 Step 4.
 The backup location can be another local drive on your computer, an external hard drive, network, cloud or NAS.
 Generally, we recommend you use an external physical drive or cloud to preserve the system backup files.

 Step 5.
 Customiztion settings like enabling an automatic backup schedule in daily, weekly, monthly, or upon an event, and making a differential and incremental backup are available in the Options button if you're interested.
 Click "Backup Now", and the Windows system backup process will begin.
 The completed backup task will display on the left side in a card style.

 After creating the image backup of your OS, you can create a WinPE disk on your USB flash drive.
 If your computer can't create a recovery drive, you can try to boot your computer from the WinPE disk.

 #2.
 Create USB Recovery Drive Alternative - Bootable Disk

 Step 1.
 Prepare a USB drive which can be written and read.

 Step 3.
-Open the tool and click "Tools" > "Create Emergency Disk".
+Find and click "Tools" and choose "Create Emergency Disk".